nidone/AI-Safety-Project/methodology.md

   </table>
 </div>
 <br />
 Here is evaluation prompt template for GPT-4o.
 Please note with the template, actual prompt can be generated automatically, based on Query, LLM's Reopnse, Evluation Criteria and Scoring Rublic.
-This makes it possible to automate evaluation process, without having to develop extremely fine-tuned multpile-choice queries.

 ```
 **Query from Adolescent:**